Flavor structure of the energy-momentum tensor form factors of the proton: Results and discussion

-The solid curves in Fig.~\ref{fig:1} present the numerical results for the GFFs, i.e. the mass form factor, spin form factor, and the $D$-term form factor in the upper, middle, and lower panels, respectively.
-The results are the same as those in Refs.~\cite{Goeke:2007fp, Won:2022cyy}.
-The GIVFFs $A^{u-d}$, $J^{u-d}$, and $D^{u-d}$ can be considered as the isovector partners corresponding to the GFFs.
-Decomposing the GFFs into the up-quark and down-quark form factors, we find a very interesting feature.
-The up quarks dominate over the down quarks for the mass and spin form factors.
-On the other hand, the down-quark contribution turns out almost two times larger than the up-quark one, both of which have negative values.
+The solid curves in Fig.~\ref{fig:1} present the numerical results for the EMTFFs, i.e. the $A(t)$ form factor, spin form factor, and the $D$-term form factor in the upper, middle, and lower panels, respectively.
+The results are the same as those in Refs.~\cite{Goeke:2007fp, Won:2022cyy, Wakamatsu:2007uc}.
+The GIVFFs $A^{u-d}$, $J^{u-d}$, and $D^{u-d}$ can be considered as the isovector partners corresponding to the EMTFFs.
+Decomposing the EMTFFs into the up-quark and down-quark form factors, we find a very interesting feature.
+The up quarks dominate over the down quarks for the LF momentum and spin form factors.
+On the other hand, for the $D$-term form factor, the down-quark contribution turns out slightly larger than the up-quark one, both of which have negative values.